smarquardt/samples-for-svpub/README.md

 tools and samples are not an official Google project and come with no guarantee of ongoing support.

+These tools should work on Mac and Linux, but have not been configured to work on Windows.

 Public documentation for the Street View Publish API is available here: https://developers.google.com/streetview/publish/